 On May 11, 2016, the Occupational Safety and Health Administration (OSHA) finalized a rule which will expand employer requirements to record and submit records of workplace injuries and illnesses.
 The final rule also contains new obligations pertaining to employers’ injury-reporting policies.

 The final rule does not change employers’ existing obligation to complete and retain injury and illness records.
 However, the new rule requires organizations with 250 or more employees which are currently required to keep such records to electronically submit this data to OSHA annually.
 Specifically, these employers must submit the information that is currently collected on OSHA Forms 300, 300A, and 301.
 The rule further provides that employers with 20-249 employees in certain identified industries must also electronically submit OSHA Form 300A on an annual basis.
-The list of industries with 20 to 249 employees which will have reporting obligations under the rule is available here.

 The new rule also provides that data from employer submissions will be posted on a publically accessible website.
 OSHA has explained that by releasing this data to the public, it hopes to encourage employers to increase their efforts to prevent worker injuries.
 OSHA further stated that making this data publically available would enable researchers to evaluate the effectiveness of existing injury prevention efforts, and to identify new workplace safety hazards before they can become widespread.
 OSHA will remove all information which personally identifies employees before the data is made publically accessible.

 The rule’s reporting requirements become effective January 1, 2017.

 The rule contains three additional employee protections.